Execut3/CTF/README.md

-In this repository will gather all CTF Challenges that I developed and are used in CTF Competitions that I participated.
+In this repository will gather all CTF Challenges that I developed and were used in CTF Competitions.
+Please feel free to help improve this repo by any comment or pull-requests u can.

 Main Challenge categories are:

 - Web Application
 - Forensics
 - Crypto
 - Steg
 - PPC

 Exploit and Reverse categories will also be added soon.

+### Iran Cert
+These challenges that use in iran local cert center (APA) in isfahan university of technology.
+Challenges are categoriezed in levels.

 ### BinaryCodes